kylerush/grunt-userevvd/README.md

 This is a companion task for [grunt-filerev](https://github.com/yeoman/grunt-filerev).
 You must run the `filerev` task before running the `userevvd` task.

+`grunt-userevvd` is a very lightweight and fast plugin that replaces the src/href attribute value for `<script>` or `<link>` tags to their revv'd version.

-The task reads the summary `grunt.filerev.summary` object that grunt-filerev creates.
-It replaces all the references to the files that grunt-filerev replaced in the HTML files you specify.
+The task reads the summary `grunt.filerev.summary` object that `grunt-filerev` creates.
+It replaces all the references to the newly revv'd files in the .html files you specify.

 ### Overview
 In your project's Gruntfile, add a section named `userevvd` to the data object passed into `grunt.initConfig()`.